 Since moving to Alabama in 2001, Rick has performed and played keyboards and harmonica for several other Alabama blues greats, including Little Jimmy Reed, Shar Baby, B. J. Miller, Carroline Shines and Eddie Kirkland.

 He married singer/guitar player Debbie Bond in 2003 and they continue to be regulars on the Southern club and festival circuit.
-Their close musical collaboration includes writing and producing three, critically acclaimed CDs, Hearts are Wild, That Thing Called Love and Enjoy the Ride.
-Their most recent album, Blues Without Borders, was released in 2021.
+Their close musical collaboration includes writing and producing two recent, critically acclaimed CDs, Hearts are Wild and That Thing Called Love.